tildeclub/site/wiki/source/faq.md

 Disk Quotas Now Enforced
 ------------------------

-To help keep tilde.club running smoothly, we've introduced disk quotas.
+To help keep Tilde.club running smoothly, we've introduced disk quotas.
 This helps make sure everyone gets their fair share of space and keeps the system in good shape.

 **Here's what you need to know:**